Adaptive Reduced-Order Modeling for Non-Linear Fluid-Structure Interaction: Validation of the FSI-AROM algorithm

 Figure~\ref{fig:plot_buckling_membrane} shows a qualitative comparison between AROM and non-linear FEM results for the deformation at two time instances.
 The depicted AROM results were obtained with an update threshold of $\epsilon = 4.30 \times 10^{-3}$ and $N_{\mathrm{eig}} = 75$ eigenmodes.
 The top row shows the deformation at $t = 1.2\,$ms, just before the shock wave hits the structure for the second time.
 We clearly identify a compression of the windward side initiated by the initial shock passage.
 At $t = 1.5\,$ms (bottom row), the shock has passed the sphere a second time and high-order (local) buckling becomes significant.
 We observe excellent agreement between the non-linear FEM and AROM results.

-We compare the computational cost $T_{\texttt{S};\texttt{AROM}}$ of the various AROM simulations normalized with the cost of the non-linear FEM case $T_{\texttt{S};\texttt{FEM}}$ in Fig.~\ref{fig:mem_cost_update}a.
-The symbols in Fig.~\ref{fig:mem_cost_update}b exemplarily depicts the update instances of AROM for $N_{\mathrm{eig}} = 75$ eigenmodes when using different threshold values.
-In general, the performance gain depends on the number of modes included in the ROM database and the update frequency of AROM, i.e., the threshold value $\epsilon$.
+We compare the computational cost $T_{\texttt{S};\texttt{AROM}}$ of the various AROM simulations normalized with the cost of the non-linear FEM case $T_{\texttt{S};\texttt{NLFEM}}$ in Fig.~\ref{fig:mem_L2_norm_6}.
+In general, the performance gain depends on the number of modes included in the ROM database and the update frequency of AROM, i.e., the threshold $\epsilon$.
 Choosing the lowest threshold ($\epsilon = 1.70 \times 10^{-3}$) considered in this example saves approximately $50\,\%$ (with $N_{\mathrm{eig}} = 100$ eigenmodes), $70\,\%$ (with $N_{\mathrm{eig}} = 75$ eigenmodes) and $80\,\%$ (with $N_{\mathrm{eig}} = 50$ eigenmodes) with respect to non-linear FEM.
-The threshold-value and mode-number dependence of the computational cost stems mostly from the eigenvalue solver.
+The symbols in Fig.~\ref{fig:mem_L2_norm_7} exemplarily depict the update instances of AROM for $N_{\mathrm{eig}} = 75$ eigenmodes when using different thresholds.
+The threshold and eigenmode-number dependence of the computational cost stems mostly from the eigenvalue solver.
 We solve the eigenvalue problem using a shift-invert method, which is very efficient for finding the lowest eigenvalues, while it results in strongly increased computational cost when searching for relatively high eigenvalues \citep{arpackmanual}.
+The computational costs are provided in table \ref{tab:3} for the case with $N_{\mathrm{eig}} = 75$ at selected thresholds.
+Again, it is evident that the AROM is very efficient compared to the conventional non-linear FEM method.
+AROM can reduce the total simulation time by a factor of 2 without noticeably compromising the accuracy of the FSI simulation ($\epsilon = 4.30 \times 10^{-3}$).